bcdurden/rke2_on_harvester/packer/README.md

 # Packer builder for Harvester
 Use Harvester to run a qemu instance container to build a custom VM.
-Right now its a Pod but I'll convert it to a Job.
+Right now its a Pod but I'll convert it to a Job in the future.

+For those not aware, Packer is a tool by [Hashicorp](https://www.packer.io/) used to build Virtual Machine images programmatically.
+What usually ends up as a manual process with an error-prone checklist that an operator follows to create an approved VM image can be translated into pure code.
+Yes, this includes interacting with UI elements.
+Packer can build VM images starting with official release installation ISOs that you might see from Canonical or Rocky and generate a variety of formats of VM images (including moving them around and publishing them).
+This also includes CSPs such as AWS and Azure.

 Ensure your kubecontext is pointed at your Harvester cluster.
 Most of the configuration is default configured, but you can edit [builder.yaml](./builder.yaml) to feed environment variables into the packer command if you wish to customize off of ubuntu.
 At some point I'll make that a feature but for right now this a PoC for building a customized Ubuntu-based VM image that sources the cloud image from Canonical.